inwx/terraform-provider-inwx/docs/resources/inwx_glue_record.md

 In addition to all arguments above, the following attributes are exported:

-* `id` - Id of the nameserver record
+* `id` - Id of the glue record

 ## Import

-INWX nameserver records can be imported using the `id`, e.g.,
+INWX glue records can be imported using the `id`, e.g.,

 ```
 $ terraform import inwx_glue_record example.com:2147483647